Natapabon/pabon_natalia_teamproject/README.md

 ## Team project
-This project contains a pice of last term FIP (the team) for JS homework.
+This project contains a piece of last term FIP (the team) for JS homework.

 2nd term - Summer semester 2021